 Hence, we choose the origin of the coordinate system to be at the throwing point, $x_0=0, y_0=0$.

-The kinematic equations that describe the horizontal and vertical distances are as follows \begin{gather*} x=x_0+(\underbrace{v_0\cos \theta}_{v_{0x}})t \\ y=-\frac 12 gt^2+(\underbrace{v_0\sin \theta}_{v_{0y}})t+y_0\end{gather*} By substituting the coordinates of the initial and final points into the vertical equation, we can find the total time the ball is in the air.
+The kinematic equations that describe the horizontal and vertical distances are as follows: \begin{gather*} x=x_0+(\underbrace{v_0\cos \theta}_{v_{0x}})t \\ y=-\frac 12 gt^2+(\underbrace{v_0\sin \theta}_{v_{0y}})t+y_0\end{gather*} By substituting the coordinates of the initial and final points into the vertical equation, we can find the total time the ball is in the air.

-Setting $y=0$ in the second equation (because the projectile lands at the same level as the throwing point.), we have \begin{align*} y&=-\frac 12 gt^2+(v_0\sin \theta)t+y_0\\\\ 0&=-\frac 12 (9.8)t^2+(15)\sin 37^\circ\,t+0 \end{align*} By rearranging the above expression, we can get two solutions for $t$: \begin{gather*} t_1=0 \\\\ t_2=\frac{2\times 15\sin37^\circ}{9.8}=1.84\,{\rm s}\end{gather*} The first time is for the starting moment, and the second is the total time the ball was in the air.
+Setting $y=0$ in the second equation (because the projectile lands at the same level as the throwing point.), we have: \begin{align*} y&=-\frac 12 gt^2+(v_0\sin \theta)t+y_0\\\\ 0&=-\frac 12 (9.8)t^2+(15)\sin 37^\circ\,t+0 \end{align*} By rearranging the above expression, we can obtain two solutions for $t$: \begin{gather*} t_1=0 \\\\ t_2=\frac{2\times 15\sin37^\circ}{9.8}=1.84\,{\rm s}\end{gather*} The first time represents the starting moment, and the second represents the total time the ball was in the air.

 Be sure to check the following questions.

-If you are getting ready for the AP Physics exam, probably these problems on the kinematics equation (or these AP Physics Kinematics Problems) are also useful to you.
+If you are getting ready for the AP Physics exam, these problems on the kinematics equation (or these AP Physics Kinematics Problems) are probably also useful to you.

-Problem (2): A ball is thrown into the air at an angle of $60^\circ$ above the horizontal with an initial velocity of $40\,{\rm m/s}$ from a 50-m-high building.
+Problem (2): A ball is thrown into the air at an angle of 60° above the horizontal with an initial velocity of 40 m/s from a 50-m-high building.
 Find

 (a) The time to reach the top of its path.